lineality/Online_Voting_Using_One_Time_Pads/README.md

 Rule 1: Problems must be solved in-person with the voter present and with that voter's proof of identification in the same way that the person would register to vote (and/or cast their vote in an in-person election).

+Rules: Voting issues must be definable and defined in measurable and testable ways.

 Q: Design issue or option: printable-document format vs. .csv format
 - reading document